Everything you need to know about your business credit score (and how to improve it)

 - Dun & Bradstreet PAYDEX.
 D&B analyse two years of tradeline history and rate businesses between 0 and 100 on their PAYDEX scoring system.

-- Experian Intelliscore.
-This system combines commercial and consumer repayment history and general trends to assess credit risk.
-Scores can range from 1 to 100, with 76 and higher indicating a healthy credit score.
+- Experian.
+Experian business credit scores can range from 1 to 100, with 80 and higher indicating a healthy credit score.

 What’s inside a business credit report?

 A business credit report offers important information about your business and those you do business with.
 A typical business credit report includes these items:

 - Business credit score and potential risk factors

 - Summary of banking, trade and collection history

 The exact information included in your business credit report will depend on which credit reporting agency you use.
 With the report, you can check your company’s financial health at a glance and get a clear idea of how financial institutions and other businesses perceive you.